-Equity investment into a Joint Venture along with Peterborough City Council (PCC) and Anglia Ruskin University (ARU) with a total Combined Authority investment of £25.5m27m against a c.£24m£22m investment from PCC mostly funded from the Levelling Up Fund and a smaller an £8m share from ARU.
+Equity investment into a Joint Venture along with Peterborough City Council (PCC) and Anglia Ruskin University (ARU) with a total Combined Authority investment of £27m against a £22m investment from PCC mostly funded from the Levelling Up Fund and an £8m share from ARU.
 This company will deliver two teaching buildings, which will form the basis for the Anglia Ruskin University - Peterborough.
-ARU-Peterborough opened its doors to startstudents in September 2022 and is delivering accredited university courses from September 2022.
+ARU-Peterborough opened its doors to students in September 2022 and is delivering accredited university courses.